-Positive cross-cultural attitudes are frequently more common among DLI students than among students in other types of programs.

-Partner language students say attending a two-way immersion program is central to their identity because of the opportunities for extended home language and literacy development.
+- 3. Positive cross-cultural attitudes are frequently more common among DLI students than among students in other types of programs. - 4.
+Partner language students say 2 things arecentral to their identity: - attending a two-way immersion program - the opportunities two-way immersion gives them for extended home language and literacy development.